Maryland Drivers License Renewal

 The Maryland MVA accepts cash, checks, and most major credit cards, including MasterCard, Visa, and American Express.
 If you renew drivers license online, you will be prompted to pay your fee with a credit or debit card.

-When to Renew Your Maryland Driver's License
+Your Maryland Driver's License

 When a Maryland drivers license is issued to a driver older than the age of 21, it will remain valid for a period of five to eight years.
 At the present moment, the Maryland MVA utilizes a unique computer system that calculates the length of time between renewals for each individual motorist.
 The central MVA in MD will usually send you a drivers license renewal notice 60 days before your license expires, and your official expiration date can be found on the front side of your license near your photograph.
 If you are younger than 21, you can renew your license up to seven days before it expires.
 To reduce MVA office wait times, the state requires all drivers younger than the age of 40 to renew drivers license online in Maryland if eligible.